Greater Chicago is pretty tough. It survives harsh winters, sweltering summers, and everything in between.

 Hybrid Poplar (Populus deltoides x Populus nigra)

-This fast-growing drought-tolerant plant can reach a height of 40 to 60 feet with a 30- to 50-foot spread.
+This fast-growing, drought-tolerant plant can reach a height of 40 to 60 feet, with a spread of 30 to 50 feet.
 Its broad, open crown features triangular or heart-shaped leaves that are bright green in summer, turning pale yellow in autumn.
 This tree is best for quick cover or temporary solutions.

 Silver Maple (Acer saccharinum)

-Known for its large size, distinctive leaves, and adaptability, the silver maple can reach a height of 50 to 80 feet with a 35- to 50-foot spread.
+Known for its large size, distinctive leaves, and adaptability, the silver maple can reach heights of 50 to 80 feet with a spread of 35 to 50 feet.

 Silver Maple (Acer saccharinum) CC

-A great shade tree that grows fast, this tree has light green leaves with silver undersides.
+A fast-growing shade tree, this tree features light green leaves with silver undersides.
 It delivers a pale yellow fall color on smooth, gray bark.

 The Right Climate-Resilient Trees Can Boost Your Property Aesthetics and Curb Appeal